tjko/fanpico/README.md

 * Configuration stored on the device itself (in the flash memory).
 * SCPI "like" programming interface (see [Command Reference](commands.md))
 * Monitor each fan and motherboard output signals as well as temperatures.
-* WiFi support if opting to mount Pico W on the board.
-This turns fanpico to "IoT" device with basic web interface.
+* [WiFi support](https://github.com/tjko/fanpico/wiki/FanPico-Web-Interface) if opting to mount Pico W on the board.
+This turns fanpico into small "IoT" device with basic web interface.
-* MQTT client (with TLS support) for loggin data and to receive commands (see [Wiki](https://github.com/tjko/fanpico/wiki/FanPico-MQTT-Tutorial) for more information).
+* [MQTT client](https://github.com/tjko/fanpico/wiki/FanPico-MQTT-Tutorial) with TLS support for logging data and to receive commands.

 ### Interfaces